 Program Begins: Fall semester of each year

 Applications must be received in the EMS office on June 1 by 4 pm of each year for classes beginning in the fall semester.
 Applications must be submitted on time to attend the mandatory orientation.

 A completed paramedic application must be on file and positive attendance at the orientation must occur in order to pre-register for the mandatory MVC paramedic prep class.

-- The Mandatory Prep Class will be Tuesday, July 17 to Friday, July 20 from 8 am – 5 pm.
+- Mandatory prep class will be on Wednesday, July 15 to Friday, July 17 from 8 am – 6 pm.

 Read the Program Costs & Gainful Employment Disclosure pdf

 To be considered complete, the application must include copies of the following: